-Join Scott Simpson for an in-depth discussion in this video Working at the command line, part of Up and Running with Fedora Linux.
+Join Scott Simpson for an in-depth discussion in this video Working at the command line, part of Learning Fedora Linux.

 - While it's pretty easy to use Linux desktop environments these days without ever needing to use the terminal, many power users, hobbyists, and others find it pretty handy.
 I've opened up the terminal application here, and I'll tweak it a little bit to better fit my screen.
 I'll press ctrl, shift, and equals, which is ctrl plus, a few times to increase the font size.
 And I'll drag it up to the top of the screen to maximize it.
 In this chapter, I'll go through some of the basics of working with the command line interface.
 If you're already a command line ninja, a lot of this will be review for you.

 But if you're new to working with the command line, it may help to understand what the point of all the cryptic looking text really is.
 Long ago, the only input interfaces computers had were text-based consoles.
 Systems didn't have the pretty windows or clickable interfaces that are prevalent today.
 An operating system is a bunch of software called the kernel, which interfaces with the hardware and other software to get things done.
 One of those pieces of software is called a shell, or an environment where the user can issue commands and see output.
 Over the years since the development of UNIX in the 1970s, there have been a number of different shells that were widely used.